Auth0 Fine Grained Authorization (FGA) Concepts

 An authorization model, together with relationship tuples, allow the determination of whether a relationship exists between a user and an object.
 Relationships may be classified as direct or implied.

-A direct relationship R between user X and object Y means the relationship tuple (user=X, relation=R, object=Y) exists, and the Auth0 FGA authorization model for that relation allows this direct relationship (by use of self
+A direct relationship R between user X and object Y means the relationship tuple (user=X, relation=R, object=Y) exists, and the Auth0 FGA authorization model for that relation allows this direct relationship (by use of direct relationship type restrictions).

-An implied relationship R exists between user X and object Y if user X is related to an object Z that is in direct or implied relationship with object Y, and the Auth0 FGA authorization model allows it.
+An implied (or computed) relationship R exists between user X and object Y if user X is related to an object Z that is in a direct or implied relationship with object Y, and the Auth0 FGA authorization model allows it.

-// Anne is directly related to the document
+// Anne of type user is directly related to the document

 {